Symptoms of Varicose Veins

 Do you have unsightly veins on your legs?
 Are you experiencing unexplained leg pain?
 You could be one of the 25 million people in the United States suffering from a variety of varicose vein symptoms.

-Venous insufficiency and venous reflux may be associated with common symptoms of varicose veins, which include enlarged veins, swollen legs, skin discoloration, restless legs, muscle cramps, aching legs, and in extreme cases, skin ulcerations and blood clots.
+Venous insufficiency and venous reflux may be associated with common symptoms of varicose veins, which include tender, enlarged veins, swollen legs, skin discoloration, restless legs, muscle cramps, aching legs, and in extreme cases, skin ulcerations and blood clots.

 While women are most commonly affected, men comprise about 20% of varicose vein patients.
 You may have a higher varicose vein risk if you suffer from one or more of the common symptoms.